Tuesday's Area Prep Basketball scores, boxscores

 Delcambre 7 3 12 7 - 29

-3-pointers - Ascension: Annie Mouton 4 Camille Blanchard 1; Delcambre: Chloe Leblanc 1, Amiyah Decuire 2.
-Total Fouls: St. Thomas More 7, Delcambre 17.
+3-pointers - Ascension Episcopal: Annie Mouton 4 Camille Blanchard 1; Delcambre: Chloe Leblanc 1, Amiyah Decuire 2.
+Total Fouls: Ascension Episcopal 7, Delcambre 17.